dani8439/.github/CONTRIBUTIONS.md

 ## Reporting issues

-If you run into problems in the project, you can report them by opening a new issue and providing as much context as you can about what you're running into, along with a failing code sample to help others verify and ultimately fix the issue.

-> **Note:** Before filing an issue, please check both open and closed issues to see if the problem has already been reported.
+If you run into problems in the project, you can report them by opening a new issue within the repository.
+Before filing an issue, please perform a cursory search to see if the problem has already been reported.
+If it has **and the issue is still open**, add a comment to the existing issue instead of opening a new one.

+### How Do I Submit a (Good) Bug Report?

+Explain the problem and include additional details to help maintainers reproduce the problem:

+* **Use a clear and descriptive title** for the issue to identify the problem.

+* **Describe the exact steps which reproduce the problem** in as many details as possible.
+For example, start by explaining which command exactly you used in the terminal.
+When listing steps, **don't just say what you did, but explain how you did it**.
+For example, if you moved the cursor to the end of a line, explain if you used the mouse, or a keyboard shortcut or a command, and if so which one?
+* **Provide specific examples to demonstrate the steps**.
+Include links to files or Github projects, or copy/pasteable snippets, which you use in those examples.
+If you're providing snippets in the issue, use [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).
+* **Describe the behavior you observed after following the steps** and point out what exactly is the problem with that behavior.
+* **Explain which behavior you expected to see instead and why.**
+* **Provide as much context as possible** in order to help others verify and ultimately fix the issue.

 ## Documentation